Standard Number: IT.1.1.3S

 - Pursuant to Identity and Access Management Policy, Authentication is required before a device will be permitted to access the Campus Network.

-- Personally owned devices must never be used as a University server or networking device.
+- Personally owned devices must never be used as a University server or networking device, including use as a router or hotspot to connect other University Technology Resources to the Campus Network.

 - Individuals who elect to utilize a personal device to access University Technology